-Then the King of Cyprus made peace with heathendom, and Perion left him.
-Now Perion's skill in warfare was leased to whatsoever lord would dare contend against Demetrios and the proconsul's magic sword Flamberge: and Perion of the Forest did not inordinately concern himself as to the merits of any quarrel because of which battalions died, so long as he fought toward Melicent.
-Demetrios was pleased, and thrilled with the heroic joy of an athlete who finds that he unwittingly has grappled with his equal.
+HOW DEMETRIOS WAS TAKEN T is a tale which they narrate in Poictesme, telling how war awoke and raged about the province of Demetrios as tirelessly as waves lapped at its shore.
+They tell also how the Comte de la Forêt (for the King of Cyprus ennobled Perion after the latter's famous relief of the garrison at Japhe) proved in these wars that Perion had not his twin in Christendom.1 And the tale tells how Perion's skill in warfare was leased to whatsoever lord would dare contend against Demetrios and the proconsul's magic sword Flamberge; and how Perion of the Forest did not inordinately concern himself as to the merits of any quarrel, because of which battalions died, so long as he fought toward Melicent.
+Demetrios was thrilled with the heroic joy of an 1 Nicolas de Caen has here a minute account of four campaigns, detailing all military and naval evolutions with a fullness which verges upon prolixity.
+It appears expedient to omit this. athlete who finds that he unwittingly has grappled with his equal.